Return on Investment CalculatorCASAPLORERTrusted & Transparent

 Total Income - To calculate the return on our investment, we will first need to figure out how much income the property will generate.
 The income usually comes in the form of rent and other income from building amenities.

 Operating Expenses - These include the costs associated with the daily operation of the property.
-Expenses such as property taxes, property insurance, management fees, maintenance, and minor repairs are included in this category.
+Expenses such as property taxes, property insurance, landlord insurance, management fees, maintenance, and minor repairs are included in this category.

 Financial Expenses - These include costs associated with purchasing a property by using a mortgage.
 The interest expense and mortgage payments are to be accounted for in the ROI of real estate.